TorinFelton/TorinFelton/README.md

 ## hi :D

-I work at Jane Street now so dont publish much on here anymore.
+I work at Jane Street now so don't publish much on here anymore.